 While this wasn’t a big part of my life until 3 years ago, now I can’t go without daily exercise.
 It is probably my biggest non-negotiable.
 I don’t train every day but I do tend to go to the gym 6 days a week.
-One day is reserved for yoga and I walk the dog daily.
-Walking counts right?
+One day is reserved for yoga and I try to walk 10,000 steps a day.

 While my original intention for exercise was to lose weight and look nice in a bikini, I do it now for other reasons.
-It helps clear my head, release stress, help with my anxiety and have one hour to myself that is strictly for me and no one else.
-The tight ass and toned arms are the bonus ;p
+It helps clear my head, releases stress, helps with my anxiety and I have one hour to myself that is strictly for me and no one else.
+A tighter butt and toned arms are the bonus ;p

-If you are trying to lose weight or get healthy and don’t know where to start, my biggest advice is to just begin.
-Keep going every single day.
+If you are trying to lose weight or get healthy and don’t know where to start, my biggest advice is to just start.
+Schedule 4 workouts a week.
+Walk every day.
 You don’t have to go to a gym.
 You can do so much in a small bedroom or apartment.

 Everyone’s life is so different and I know it’s not always possible to make that time but if you have 10-20 minutes, it will make a difference.
 Just move every day somehow and I swear you will get to a place where exercise will also become a non-negotiable for you.